jojozhuang/jojozhuang.github.io/_posts/2016-11-08-convert-web-app-to-desktop-app-with-electron.md

   }
 }
 ```
-Run, you should see 2048.
+Run, you should see 2048 is running.
 ```sh
 npm install
 npm start
 ```
 ### 3.3 Beautify UI
 1) Set Window Size
-* Make Window Has the Proper Size
+* Make the window just fit the page size
 * Disable resizable
-* Set Window Title to 2048
+* Set window title to 2048

 ```sh
 function createWindow() {